spectra-g/engram/README.md

 Engram gives your AI agent the context it can’t see in the code alone.

 While LLMs are excellent at analyzing the specific files you give them, they lack the broader context of your repository's history and guardrails.
-Engram bridges this gap by surfacing hidden dependencies (via git history) and required behaviors (via test intents) that the AI would otherwise not have access to, miss or ignore.
+Engram bridges this gap by surfacing hidden dependencies (via git history) and required behaviours (via test intents) that the AI would otherwise not have access to, miss or ignore.

 ## Why Engram?

 *    **Temporal Coupling:** Answers *"What usually changes when this file changes?"* to prevent the "fix one thing, break another" cycle.
-*    **Behavioural Guardrails:** extracts "Test Intents" (e.g., "should handle negative balance") so the AI understands *what* to preserve, not just *how* to code.
+*    **Behavioural Guardrails:** extracts "Test Intents" (e.g., "should handle negative balance") so the AI understands *what* to preserve.
 *    **Nuance Capture:** Provides a lightweight store for you or the LLM to record undocumented architectural constraints, ensuring lessons learned aren't lost when you start a new conversation.

 ### Built for Privacy.
 Public for Integrity.